Remote ATU v 1.0

 and Antenna profile:

-At glance - the combination of user-selectable starting tuning C1/C2/L values, starting step size and direction and selection of particular tuning algorithm (L first or C first) - provide quite powerfull mechanism to tune wide range of antennas.
+At glance - the combination of user-selectable starting tuning C1/C2/L values, starting step size and direction and selection of particular tuning algorithm (L first or C first) - provide quite powerful mechanism to tune wide range of antennas.

 Team: